-In the duodenum a small opening is identified (ampulla).
+In short, a flexible tube called a duodenoscope (fibre optic endoscope) is placed into your mouth and is slowly fed through your stomach until reaching the first part of the small intestine (duodenum).
+In the duodenum, there is a small opening called the ampulla.
 Through the ampulla, using specialised equipment, dye (contrast material) is injected and X-rays are taken to study the ducts of the pancreas and liver.

 We welcome new visitors.
 Simply enter your details below to request a time or call us on 1300 580 239.
 Be sure to bring a referral letter from your General Practitioner.